-Promote the insertion of people with disabilities recruited in digital careers
+Promote the insertion of people with disabilities

 Four partnerships were initiated in 2022, with the participation of Axway employees, to promote digital careers and women in digital careers and training to women and young girls in schools and universities promoting diversity of profiles.
 In particular, these partnerships make it possible to welcome interns and work-study students in the Company.